 Children may be harmed by other children or young people.
-All staff recognise that children can abuse their peers and are trained to understand and implement the school's policy and procedures regarding peer-on-peer abuse.
-All peer-on-peer abuse is unacceptable and will be taken seriously.
+All staff recognise that children can abuse other children and are trained to understand and implement the school's policy and procedures regarding child-on-child abuse.
+All child-on-child abuse is unacceptable and will be taken seriously.
 It is most likely to include, but is not limited to: